 The Missouri State Park Rangers have been recognized nationally as being one of the leading agencies providing law enforcement services in a recreational setting.
 The program’s success is grounded in strong management support, necessary legal authority to enforce state laws and park rules and regulations, and adequate funding for personnel and equipment.

-The Missouri State Park Rangers were created in 1967 to meet this need for law enforcement withintate parks and historic sites.
+The Missouri State Park Rangers were created in 1967 to meet this need for law enforcement within state parks and historic sites.
 The Park Rangers began with 10 commissioned officers, including four seasonal rangers, for the 1968 season.

 Several rangers spent their first summer of employment rounding up livestock at Lake of the Ozarks State Park.
 This park covers more than 17,000 acres of rugged, Ozark hills and hollows.
 The days of free open range were still alive in certain areas of the Ozarks in 1968 and Lake of the Ozarks State Park was good grazing land for the local people.

-Rangers began attending the Missouri State Highway Patrol Law Enforcement Academy at Rolla in 1969 when the Peace Officers Standards and Training Commission was created.
-The Peace Officers Standards and Training Commission required all new officers to receive 120 hours of academy training.
+In 1969, rangers began attending the Missouri State Highway Patrol Law Enforcement Academy at Rolla when the Peace Officers Standards and Training (POST) Commission was created.
+The POST Commission required all new officers to receive 120 hours of academy training.

-In 1982 rangers were given the powers of search and seizure and jurisdiction on all state highways and county roads passing through state parks and historic sites.
-The ninth full-time ranger was hired in 1982.
+In 1982, rangers were given the powers of search and seizure and jurisdiction on all state highways and county roads passing through state parks and historic sites.
+The ninth fulltime ranger was hired in 1982.
 Annual in-service training in firearms, first aid, CPR, criminal law, arrest procedures and report writing also began in 1982.
-The training was held at Bennett Spring State Park near Lebanon, where a firing range was built and a classroom located in the dining lodge.
+The training was held at Bennett Spring State Park near Lebanon, where a firing range was built and a classroom was located in the dining lodge.

-In 1984, the Ranger Program was issued Smith and Wesson Model 19, .357 caliber revolvers.
+In 1984, rangers were issued Smith and Wesson Model 19, .357 caliber revolvers.
 This handgun replaced the old Model 15, .38 specials, and a few Model 10s issued to some rangers.
-The Ranger Program was reorganized in 1986 with the state being divided into three regions: Region I, the area north of I-70; Region II, the area east of Highway 63 and south of I-70; and Region III including the area west of Highway 63 and south of I-70.
+The Ranger Program was reorganized in 1986 with the state being divided into three regions: Region I, the area north of I-70; Region II, the area east of Highway 63 and south of I-70; and Region III, including the area west of Highway 63 and south of I-70.
 A captain, who was assisted by zone sergeants, commanded each region.

-In 1992, the Ranger Program transitioned to the Glock 22, .40 caliber semi-automatic pistol.
+In 1992, the Ranger Program transitioned to the Glock semi-automatic pistol.
 Rangers were trained with and issued oleoresin capsicum pepper spray.
-In the same year, the Ranger Program purchased three mountain bikes to explore as a patrol option.
-Now, nearly 75 percent of the Ranger Program staff are certified police bicycle officers and use the bicycles as a tool to provide community-oriented policing.
+In the same year, the Ranger Program purchased three mountain bikes to use for patrol.
+Currently, nearly 100 percent of the Ranger Program’s staff are certified police bicycle officers and use the bicycles as a tool to provide community-oriented policing.

 The assistant chief park ranger position was created in 1995.
 This position holds the rank of major.
-After nearly 30 years of driving mid-sized vehicles, the rangers began driving full-size Ford Crown Victorias.
-In 1995 the program also began converting the classified part-time rangers to full-time status.
+After nearly 30 years of driving mid-sized vehicles, the rangers began driving full-size police type vehicles.
+In 1995, the program also began converting the classified part-time rangers to fulltime status.
 In the same year, the ranger uniform was redesigned.
 The shirts, hats, badges, coats and patches were all changed.

-An operations officer position in the department's Division of State Parks central office was created in 1996.
-This position was assigned the rank of captain.
-By 1997 all part-time rangers had been converted to full-time status.
-This brought the force up to 42 officers.
+In 1996, an operations officer position was created and assigned to central office.
+The operations officer position was assigned the rank of captain.
+By 1997, all part-time rangers had been converted to fulltime status.
+This brought the force to 42 officers.
 Rangers began attending an additional 240 hours of law enforcement academy training in 1997.
-By 1999 all rangers were certified as having 470 hours of basic law enforcement training.
+By 1999, all rangers were certified as having 470 hours of law enforcement training.
+Most rangers currently have a minimum of 600 hours of law enforcement training.

-In 1997, the ranger fleet began converting to all four-wheel drive Jeep Cherokee police package vehicles.
-New door decals and reflective stripes were added to the vehicles to make them easier to be recognized as Missouri State Park Rangers vehicles.
-Rangers also made a transition from the PR-24 side handle baton to the collapsible baton.
-The original Glock handgun was traded in for an updated model.
-These pistols were the first to be engraved on the slide with “Missouri State Park Rangers”.
+In 1997 the ranger fleet began converting to all four-wheel drive police type vehicles.
+New door decals and reflective stripes were added to the vehicles to make them easier to recognize as Missouri State Park Ranger vehicles.
+Rangers also made a transition from the PR-24 side handle baton to the Pressure Point and Control Tactics (PPCT) collapsible baton.
+The original Glock handguns were replaced with an upgraded model.
+These pistols were the first to be engraved with “Missouri State Park Rangers” on the slide.

 In 2001, following the terrorist attacks on Sept.
 11, Missouri State Park Rangers were requested to assist with security of state office buildings and the State Capitol.
 Rangers were called into service again in 2002 and 2003.

-In 2002, the Missouri State Park Rangers replaced the Glock pistols with the new generation Glock 22 pistol.
-These upgraded duty weapons featured a tactical light rail and a more anatomical grip.
+In 2002, the Ranger Program replaced their Glock pistols with new generation Glock pistols.
 The Park Watch Program was started in 2002 with a goal of increasing contact with the public to provide information about safety and decrease theft and injury.

 In the summer of 2003, the Ranger Program introduced a new more practical uniform for everyday use.
-The new uniform consisted of a black baseball style cap, green six-pocket cargo pants with optional six-pocket cargo shorts and a less formal tan uniform shirt.
-The Ranger Program retained the traditional uniform consisting of the green campaign style hat, green trousers, tan uniform shirt with green pocket flaps and epaulets for use during formal events.
+The new uniform consisted of a black baseball style cap, green six-pocket cargo pants and a less formal tan uniform shirt.
+The Ranger Program retained the traditional uniform consisting of the green campaign style hat, green trousers, tan uniform shirt for use during formal events.
 Rangers were trained in the use of tactical folding knives and given the opportunity to have an additional tool for defense.

 On Dec.14, 2005, the Taum Sauk Reservoir, located on Proffit Mountain in Reynolds County, failed.
 More than 1.3 billion gallons of water traveled down the mountain into the East Fork of the Black River and Johnson's Shut-Ins State Park, wiping out park buildings and the campground.
 Rangers were deployed for search and rescue and the subsequent 24-hour security of the closed park.

-In 2005 the Ranger Program began phasing out four-wheel drive vehicles in parks not requiring off-road capabilities.
+In 2005, the Ranger Program began phasing out four-wheel drive vehicles in parks not requiring off-road capabilities.
 The replacement patrol vehicles remained fully marked with the state insignia but no longer included the reflective striping.
-Due to the discontinuation of police package Jeep Cherokees, the vehicles were replaced with police package Chevrolet Impalas, Chevrolet four-wheel drive trucks and Ford Explorers.
+Police package sport utility vehicles were replaced with police package sedans and mid-size four-wheel drive trucks.

 In November 2006, the Ranger Program reorganized its three regions into two larger regions, with a captain commanding each region.
 The new regions divide the state into two equal units, one encompassing the northern half of the state and the other the southern half of the state.
 Each region is subdivided into an eastern and western zone, with sergeants assigned to work as field supervisors.
 Each zone also has two corporals who provide law enforcement services to a specific park, as well as assisting the sergeant with special duties.
 Though the structure of the Ranger Program has changed, its dedication to serving the public and protecting Missouri’s cultural and natural resources remains strong.